caps-tum/mt4g/README.md

 - Bandwidths are not optimal because we currently do not use a (dynamically found) optimal number of blocks.
 - Cache Line Size detection uses a heuristical approach and is therefore not guaranteed to be correct.
 - Constant L1 shared with L1 is not too reliable.
 Hence, as a hotfix we repeat the measurements 10 times and on one unsuccessful run return not shared.
 We are working on a cleaner solution.
+- Parallel build fails if depedencies were not fetched.
 - Runs only on Linux.

 ## License